Tree Cutting & Care

 Once you have selected the tree that is right for you we ask you to cut it as low to the ground as possible.
-This helps to prevent damage to farm vehicles and other customers - snow can cover stumps and make them hard to see!
+This helps to prevent injuries and damage to farm vehicles - snow can cover stumps and make them hard to see!
 In some fields we will allow different rules for cutting trees, always speak to a greeter for the most up to date information on cutting trees in each field.

 After Your Tree Has Been Selected and Cut:

 Bring it to your nearest baling station where one of our tree handlers will shake the tree (where possible) to remove dead needles and loose debris, and the tree will then be placed in a baler and wrapped for your trip home.
 Baling makes it easier to handle the tree, to get it into the house and to put it in the stand.
 Some very large trees may be too large to be baled.
 After your tree is baled you will be given a numbered tag that identifies your tree and its height for pricing.
-Take your numbered tag to your nearest cashier - sometimes that is inside the barn but if you are paying for a tree in a satellite field we usually have Square Readers and can also take cash and checks there.
-Pay for your tree before loading it in your vehicle.
+Take your numbered tag to the nearest cashier and pay for your tree before loading it in your vehicle.
 Your tree will be ready for pickup at the east end of the barn.
 Your tag number identifies your tree and our cheery attendants will lift your tree on to your car and show you where to go to tie it down.

 Tying Your Tree to Your Car or in the Trunk of Your Car: